An academic record is a formal transcript of your academic history at the University. You will get a free transcript when you graduate.

 In person, same day

-Current and past students can also buy an official record and collect it on the same day by phoning or visiting Monash Connect on campus.
+Current and past students can also buy an official record and collect it on the same day by visiting Monash Connect on campus.

 Contents of an academic record